by Martin Schiere

 The fact that there are social and cultural differences between countries is often acknowledged, however the social, cultural and lifestyle differences within a country less so.
 We have learned through experience that these social-cultural or lifestyle differences within a country are often just as large or even larger than the differences between countries.
-Fig 2. shows consumers’ attitudes towards focusing on healthy nutrients in food across three European markets. to paying attention to healthy nutrients in food across three European markets.
+Fig 2. shows consumers’ attitudes towards focusing on healthy nutrients in food across three European markets.
 The visual also shows that, while there are important differences between these three markets, the differences between consumer groups within local markets are even more relevant.

 Figure 2: Attitude of making effort to eat healthy between and within markets (Source: Glocalities; n=3117; France, Germany, UK; 2020).